 It’s impossible to fully optimize any equipment without accurate measurements, and HVAC systems are no exception.
 How can you determine your system’s efficiency if you can’t measure its energy use?
-Understanding energy input as well as system output is necessary in determining what steps are needed to achieve maximum efficiency, as well as in measuring success.
+Understanding energy input, as well as system output, is necessary for determining what steps are needed to achieve maximum efficiency, as well as in measuring success.
 The information will also prove to be pivotal in establishing data-based controls.

 “Calculating the current performance of the HVAC system is the first step in the optimization process,” Optimum Energy’s Ian Dempster wrote.
 “A detailed engineering analysis should show an hour-by-hour simulation of the system’s baseline performance against normalized weather data and load profiles for a full year.”

 A system-level approach is key to an effective HVAC optimization plan.
-Efficiencies are lost when energy-efficient equipment is installed without considering the performance of the entire system.
+Efficiencies are lost when energy-efficient equipment is installed without considering the entire system’s performance.
 After all, reducing the output of a single component could have unintended side effects and increase the energy units of other components.
 Accurate measurements taken before new installations will help determine if this occurs.